-You likely won’t get a chance to dispute a fine.
-Europe doesn’t have “traffic courts” — you’re simply expected to pay up.
+You likely won't get a chance to dispute a fine.
+Europe doesn't have "traffic courts" — you're simply expected to pay up.
 In some cases, the fine may be automatically billed to your credit card.
-In other cases, the rental agency may charge you $50 just for providing your address to local authorities.
+In others, the rental agency may charge you $50 just for having provided your address to local authorities.

 Of course, many renters just ignore any notices that show up months after their trip.
 It's understandable — paying the fine may not be all that straightforward, and it's not as if Interpol's on your tail.
 But be aware that an unpaid ticket can follow you for years, and you'll likely be forced to pay it the next time you rent a car in Europe (especially if it's in the same country).